-Each year a mix of community members and PSU students travel to India to spend a few weeks working, learning and collaborating with social enterprises.
+Each year a mix of community members and PSU students travel to India or Cambodia to spend a few weeks working, learning and collaborating with social enterprises.
 While there, you'll experience the real-life struggles and successes of social entrepreneurs in one of the world's most inspiring places.

 "The most incredible part of the journey was being in the field with the people of India and seeing social impact take shape.
 No classroom alone could offer this kind of inspiring and humbling experience."